It is the chief characteristic of data science that it works. ― Isaac Asimov (paraphrased)

 Notes: [1] Standard Errors assume that the covariance matrix of the errors is correctly specified.
 [2] The condition number is large, 2.82e+06.
 This might indicate that there are strong multicollinearity or other numerical problems.

-There is definitely more to unpack here than our simpler model, but it’s important to note that it’s just more stuff, not different stuff.
-The model-level components are the same in that we still see R2 etc., although they are all ‘better’ (higher R2, lower error) because we have a more predictive model.
-Our coefficients look the same also, and we’d interpret them in the same way.
+Our coefficients have the same output, and though they are on different scales and we’d interpret them in the same way.
 Starting with word count, we see that it’s still statistically significant, but it has been reduced just slightly from our previous model where it was the only feature (-0.04 vs. -0.03).
 Why?
 This suggests that word count has some non-zero correlation, sometimes called collinearity, with other features that are also explaining the target to some extent.
-Our linear model shows the effect of each feature controlling for other features, or, holding other features constant17.
+Our linear model shows the effect of each feature controlling for other features, or, holding other features constant, or adjusted for other features18.
 Conceptually this means that the effect of word count is the effect of word count after we’ve accounted for the other features in the model.
 In this case, an increase of a single word results in a -0.03 drop, even after adjusting for the effect of other features.
-Looking at another feature, the addition of a child to the home is associated with 0.1 increase in rating, accounting for the other features.
+Looking at another feature, the addition of a child to the home is associated with 0.1 increase in rating, again, accounting for the other features.

 Thinking about prediction, how would we get a prediction for a movie rating with a review that is 12 words long, written in 2020, by a 30 year old with one child, for a movie that is 100 minutes long, released in 2015, with 10000 total reviews?
 Exactly the same as we did before (Section 3.3.2)!
 We just create a data frame with the values we want, and predict accordingly.